Menstrual problems

 8. Polycystic Ovary Syndrome (PCOS):

-– PCOS is a common hormonal disorder that can lead to irregular periods, anovulation (lack of ovulation), and other symptoms such as acne and excess facial hair.
+– PCOS is a common hormonal disorder which affects menstruation causing irregularity in menstrual cycle and anovulation which hs result into symptoms such as acne and excess of facial hair.

 9. Endometriosis: